buchifadev/dacade-celo-tutorial/README.md

     event CompleteRequestEvent(uint256 requestId);
 ```

-Inside the contract body, we created a struct and we call it `Request`.
-This struct will store all teh data related to a requst made by a user.
+Inside the contract body, we created a struct and we named it `Request`.
+This struct will store all the data related to a requst made by a user.
 We then created a mapping and called it `requests`.
-This mapping will store allthe requests ever created.
+This mapping will store all the requests ever created.
 The next variable is `requrestTracker` which tracks the number of requests that have been made.
 One last variable is `cusdAddress` this variable stores the address of cusd contract on the Celo Alfajores testnet.
-If yo plan to build an app for celo mainnet, check the [celo docs](https://docs.celo.org) for the mainnet address.
+If you plan to build an app for celo mainnet, check the [celo docs](https://docs.celo.org) for the mainnet address.
 The events we created are emitted when a request is made and a request is completed.

 We will start defining the functions in our contract below: